 (B) any crossclaim, counterclaim, avoidance, or affirmative defense in those pleadings and replies to them will be treated as denied or avoided by all other parties; and

 (C) filing any such pleading and serving it on the plaintiff constitutes notice of the pleading to all parties.

 (2) Notifying parties.
 A copy of every such order must be served on the parties as the court directs.

 (1) In general.
 Unless a statute, these rules, or court order provides otherwise, all papers in an action must be filed with the clerk.

 (A) The Summons and Complaint.

 (i) The summons and complaint, or other initiating pleading, must be filed before a subpoena may be issued.
-A party seeking to file an initiating pleading must provide proof that the pleading was served under Rule 4.
+Unless otherwise authorized by rule or statute, a party seeking to file an initiating pleading must provide proof that the pleading was served under Rule 4.
 The proof of service must be filed with the initiating pleading.

-(B) (ii) The plaintiff must serve notice of filing the complaint or initiating pleading on the
+(ii) The plaintiff must serve notice of filing the complaint or initiating pleading on the defendant or respondent.

 (iii) The defendant may demand that the plaintiff file the complaint.